Updated December 2020

-The odds are that your charity is incorporated in one of the 41 states that requires charitable solicitation registration.
+The odds are that your charity is incorporated in one of the 41 states that require charitable solicitation registration.
 The state of incorporation is likely where many of your board members reside and where your charity solicits funds and receives donations.
-If your organization has not yet reviewed the requirements in your incorporation state, this should be your first priority.
+If your organization has not yet reviewed the requirements in your incorporation state, this should be your priority.

 State requirements apply when a charity solicits donations from residents of that state.
 Many nonprofits solicit without being aware of that state’s registration requirements, sometimes for years.
 If you have solicited from residents in a state and plan to continue, review that state’s requirements and register as needed.
 Some states assess a penalty for registering after solicitation has begun.

 Regardless of solicitation activities, states often have separate standards that apply when donations are received.
 Some states, like California, require registration within 30 days of receiving assets.
 Other states consider “repeated” and “substantial” gifts from a state enough to trigger registration.
 This gray area causes headaches for charities of all types and sizes.
 It’s best to review your organization’s fundraising footprint and decide on a proactive registration strategy, which could include partnering with an expert compliance team to manage your fundraising registrations and renewals.

 Like California, Virginia, and Pennsylvania, many states post public lists of delinquent, illegitimate, or fraudulent charities.
 Negative PR from the states or the media can undermine fundraising efforts and harm a charity’s brand.
 Nonprofit executives and boards should take great care to avoid any negative PR that can stem from noncompliance.

 Staying compliant with charitable solicitation requirements also helps your charity protect the reputation of its officers and directors.
 Negative PR reflects poorly on the leadership and can lead to personal embarrassment.
 This is especially true for large charities whose board members are often high profile industry, government, and business leaders, but also holds true for smaller organizations.